 One of the things I often dislike about these sort-of upper class British romantic films is that the main characters often do not feel real, or well-drawn.
 Here, Emma isn’t some perfect fairy full of beauty and wit.
 She can be mean and selfish.
 She is exactly the sort of person you imagine a young, beautiful, and very privileged woman of her time would be.
 Yet she is also kind and with a good heart, when she remembers she has one.
 In other words, she is a fully realized character.
 I imagine you can thank Jane Austen for that, but also Ms. Taylor-Joy, the script by Eleanor Catton, and the director.

-This version of Emma is a confectioner's cake.
+EMMA. is a confectioner’s cake.
 It is full of bright pastels, is sweet as sugar, is so funny and full of joy.
 The set design, costumes, and hairstylists fill every scene with style and beauty.
 Autumn de Wilde, best known for her music videos and photographs, has taken great care with the details.
 Having not read the novel, I cannot say how closely this film comes to its source material, and I do not remember the other adaptations I have seen to compare them, but it feels right.
 My wife, a Jane Austin fan, did not complain.

 Anya Taylor-Joy with her big eyes that were made to fill with tears and her hidden smiles is wonderful as Emma.
 Mia Goth quite possibly outshines her, giving a subtle performance filled with inner joy.
 Miranda Hart plays Miss Bates in that endearingly annoying manner that only she can do.
 The entire cast is lovely, really.
 And Bill Nighy, well I might have mentioned he’s a treasure.

-This new Blu-ray release of Emma. includes a digital copy.
+This new Blu-ray release of EMMA. includes a digital copy.
 Extras include deleted scenes, gag reel, a behind-the-scenes featurette, one of the design of the movie and another on how the director made it, plus an audio commentary featuring the director, director of photography, and screenwriter.